jpetazzo/intro-to-docker/slides/Working_With_Volumes/Body.md

 We've learned how to:

-* Create containers holding volumes.
+* Create and manage volumes.
 * Share volumes across containers.
 * Share a host directory with one or many containers.